digitalNomadRudolf/Gaming1-Whack-a-mole-technical-test/README.md

 ### Tests -

-1. I didn't have time to write tests
+1. I didn't have enough time to write tests